 All of the sites are self-service, with trolleys provided to help with heavy items.
 Site staff will provide assistance if requested.
 Make sure you wear sensible footwear.

-We accept household waste from your own home (subject to some restrictions) for recycling or disposal free of charge at all 11 sites.
-Traders are able to recycle or dispose of the same range of materials through the chargable trade waste service.
+We accept household waste from your own home for recycling or disposal free of charge at all 11 sites (subject to some restrictions).
+Select your nearest Recycling Centre here for a full list.

-Some materials are not accepted on sites: cat/dog poo, asbesto, clinical waste, explosives, radioactive waste and liquid paint.
+Some materials are not accepted on sites: cat/dog poo, asbestos, clinical waste, explosives, radioactive waste and liquid paint.
 For more information and details on other restricted items click here or search our A - Z of Recycling.